rmassidda/ir-2019/01_crawling.md

 ```

 ## Parallel Crawling
-The web is to big to be crawled by a single crawler, so the work should be divided avoiding duplication of work.
+The web is too big to be crawled by a single crawler, so the work should be divided avoiding duplication of work.
 Using static assignment is difficult to load balance the URLs assigned to a crawler, also the situation of fault-tolerance where one downloader could be removed or created in a dynamic way makes the static assignment prone to errors.

 A possibile solution is the use of the consistent hashing technique.